shynn12/go-gram/README.md

 ![image](https://github.com/user-attachments/assets/57f2e326-fb45-4c66-a2da-35f331809dfb)
 Since you are in a chat, all messages except the ```/exit``` command will be shown to all chat participants).

+## 🤝 Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes.
+4. Push the branch to your fork.
+5. Open a Pull Request.